 Overcoming fear of heights or your worries before going to the dentist will surely make your visit there more pleasant, but it won’t really be something life-changing.
 In reality, what really makes a difference is blocking your negative thoughts.
 Worries about things like death, rejection, failure.

-The best thing you can do for yourself is to accept that bad things happen.
-You will definitely perish at some point; Not everything you start will turn into a million dollar company; There will be a lot of rejections before a girl says “yes, I will go out with you;”
+The best thing you can do for yourself is to accept that bad things will happen.
+That you will definitely perish at some point.
+That not everything you start will turn into a million-dollar company.
+That there will be a lot of rejections before a girl says “yes, I will go out with you.”